PandaWood/ExceptionReporter.NET/README.md

 The Exception Reporter is invoked manually or by setting up it's invocation on a Windows Error event, where it's basically passed the root Exception - see [Sample Usage](https://github.com/PandaWood/Exception-Reporter/wiki/Sample-Usage)

-The user is shown this dialog which is auto-populated with the exception it was given and certain system details.
+The report is either sent silently or you can choose to show this dialog which is auto-populated with the exception it was given and certain system details.
-A screenshot is also taken (jpeg, multiple screens if present) and you can also add attachments to be sent (via email).
+A screenshot is also taken (jpeg, multiple screens if present) and you can add file attachments to be sent (if using email as the method of sending).

 The ultimate goal is the developer receiving a formatted exception report - see [Creating and Sending a Report](https://github.com/PandaWood/Exception-Reporter/wiki/Creating-and-Sending-a-Report)

 ## Some Important Features
-(Note: most of these seem to be the features that similar projects don't have)

 - Support for inner exceptions and passing multiple exceptions (ie a list of exceptions)
-- Support for generating a report without showing a dialog (see ExceptionReportGenerator class)
+- Support for generating a report without showing a dialog (sending silently)
-- Screenshot is automatically taken and attached (support for multiple monitors) - but is configurable
+- Support for sending a report to a RESTful API (WebService)
-- Attach additional files to the email (automatically compressed into a single zip file before being attached) - useful for including any log/config files etc to help with diagnosis
+- Attach additional files to an email (automatically compressed into a single zip file before being attached) - useful for including any log/config files etc to help with diagnosis
-- Support for connecting to email client (MAPI) - as well as an SMTP server.
-This basically means that the report body/subject/attachments can connect to Outlook (or the default Email client) and allow the user to send and manage the email themselves without requiring an SMTP server
+- Support for using the user's installed email client (SimpleMAPI) - as well as an SMTP mail server (or WebService)
-- The solution includes a Demo App for testing config and sending emails etc (with commented-out variables for testing)
+- The solution includes a Demo App for testing config and sending reports via Email/WebService
+- The solution also includes a .NET Core REST/WebService project to demonstrate processing ExceptionReporter.NET reports (it's also configured to run on F5 along with the WinForms Demo and starts listening for reports immediately)
-- The Report is plain text and includes exception stack traces and important system information (using WMI) such as CPU, memory, Windows versions as well as a list of all the assemblies (with versions) being used by the current executable (see example report below)
+- The "Report" which is sent is plain text and includes exception stack traces, various related data and important system information (using WMI) such as CPU, memory, Windows versions as well as a list of all the assemblies (with versions) being used by the current executable (see example report below)

 ```
 -----------------------------
 [General Info]